Coast Guard Defense Attorneys

 Daniel Conway & Associates is a highly experienced military defense law firm prepared to give a voice to those who have risked their lives to protect us.
 Our team consists of a former Marine staff sergeant and captain, a former JAG officer for the Army, and former Judge Advocates for the Army and Air Force.
 Additionally, Attorney Myers and Attorney Conway co-authored the Handbook of Crimes and Defenses in the Military.
 Thus, we are familiar with legal and military processes and can guide you through every stage of your case.
 Having handled cases involving nearly every area of military law, no matter what you are up against, our Coast Guard defense lawyers can deliver the sound counsel and aggressive representation you need.

 Erroneous or unjust information on a Coast Guard member’s military record can leave a blemish on their good name and present challenges when they seek opportunities, such as promotions or reenlistment.
 Fortunately, they have legal recourse to seek relief from an error or injustice.
 The final avenue for remedy is going before the Board for Correction of Military Records (BCMR) of the Coast Guard.
-This course of action can be pursued only after all other methods have been exhausted.
+This action can only be pursued after all other methods have been exhausted.

 The BCMR reviews and corrects (if warranted) various personnel records, including, but not limited to, those relating to: